Skip to main content

 PDMS’ Analysis and Test Manager, Freya Livsey-Corlett, was brought up surrounded by technology and here she explains why there was no doubt that she would pursue a career in the tech industry.

-Despite being the only female out of 70 students on her Computer Science undergraduate course, and being mistaken for her former boss’ PA rather than a Product Manager, Freya has never let being a woman in a male dominated industry stop her from pursuing her goals.
+Despite being the only female out of 70 students on my Computer Science undergraduate course, and being mistaken for my former boss’ PA rather than a Product Manager, I have never let being a woman in a male-dominated industry stop me from pursuing my goals.

-Freya tells us how she spent her childhood playing with computers, and how she was encouraged to explore technology by her father who worked in the industry and even helped her to build her first computer when she was a child.
+I spent my childhood playing with computers, and I was encouraged to explore technology by my father who worked in the industry.
+He even helped me to build my first computer when I was a child.

-This encouragement is something that Freya aims to pass onto her own daughter and believes we should be instilling into the younger generations.
+This encouragement is something that I aim to pass onto my own daughter and I believe we should be instilling this into the younger generations.

 “The equality at PDMS is why I joined the company!”

-Freya’s number one piece advice to younger generations entering the technology industry
+What is your number one piece advice to younger generations entering the tech industry?

 If you are interested in a career in tech with PDMS then we would love to hear from you - we're committed to helping people get a start in technology careers!
 Just send your CV to [email protected] with an email explaining why you think you can fit into the team.